The State of Florida Issues COVID-19 Updates 04/05/20

 FLORIDA DEPARTMENT OF ELDER AFFAIRS

-- Find more information on DOEA’s response to COVID-19 here.
+- Find more information on DOEA’s COVID-19 response here: elderaffairs.org

 FLORIDA DEPARTMENT OF ENVIRONMENTAL PROTECTION

 - At the direction of Governor DeSantis and to successfully uphold CDC guidance to maximize social distancing and avoid gatherings larger than 10 people, DEP closed all Florida State Parks to the public effective Monday, March 23.
-Park field staff are taking full advantage of this time to perform maintenance and other park improvements so that when we are ready to welcome visitors again, we will be better than ever.
+Park field staff are on-site to maintain grounds.

 - In addition, since Tuesday, March 24, public access to lands within DEP’s Coastal and Aquatic Managed Areas has been closed.
 This closure includes state-owned uplands, such as beaches, islands, sand bars and emergent shoals within Aquatic Preserves.
 Vessel landings are strictly prohibited.